External Profiled Cladding

 A natural choice for covering any building, profiled oak cladding lends a stylish and contemporary look.
-Whether you are looking to cover a garden room, shopping village, outbuilding or house the flush, neat interlocking of Oak boards gives uniformity to an organic material.
+Whether you are looking to cover the exterior of a house, outbuilding or shopping village, the flush, neat interlocking of Oak boards gives uniformity to an organic material.

 Profiled oak cladding is produced using air dried oak.
 This means the oak has spent many months in stick, this is important; the length of time in stick will allow the naturally occurring tensions to slowly release resulting in oak that is stable and at an appropriate moisture content for an external application.